 Is HVAC a Difficult Job?

 Every job has sources of stress.
-HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a stable workload help HVAC professionals avoid some of the most common sources of work-related stress.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Appropriate experience and tools can help address any concerns.
+In addition, paid training and a steady supply of work help HVAC professionals fend off some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Reaching difficult-to-access equipment can be strenuous.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
+While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
 Repairs and installation are always necessary, which means professionals in HVAC can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, technicians and installers will become even more important.
-Newer models of heating and cooling systems use less energy or obtain it from renewable sources including solar and wind.
-Greener HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+As climate control technology continues to evolve, reliable expertise will become even more important.
+Newer models of heating and cooling systems use less energy or obtain it from renewable sources like solar and wind.
+Greener HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED as well as industry training.
+Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

 Earn certifications by taking classes at a community college or trade school.
-The time it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
 An HVAC company will sometimes also require NATE certification.
-Standing for North American Technician Excellence, this key accreditation further develops your technical knowledge to ensure the highest quality services.
+An acronym for North American Technician Excellence, this key accreditation further develops your technical knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While a little math is needed, the majority of an HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, professional development means combining classroom programs with on-site training.
+At the same time, HVAC careers don’t require things like advanced math skills.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

 A Day in the Life of an HVAC Technician

-The daily schedule may vary depending on where you work.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
+A typical workday may vary on the work site as well as your specific skill set.
+If you work in repairs, you may work early, late or be on call throughout the day.
 For projects more relevant to new construction, you will be more likely to keep to a set schedule for regular business hours.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Because HVAC is a fast-growing industry, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+However, your salary may be dependent on the area's average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary